spapadopoulos/spapadopoulos.github.io/_posts/2018-10-14-literature-emotions.md

 Finally, I plot a breakdown of z-scores for each emotion.
 A couple of interesting things here.
 Look at the spike in the fear-related words in German literature right after the end of WW2.
 Also, see how anger-related words increase in English literature during this period.

 ![](/assets/img/emotions_breakdown.png)

+## Summary

+In this post I analyzed trends in the use of emotion-related words in literature.
+I show how to process large-scale text data in a computationally efficient way.